sivakon/clojurescript-world/README.md

 - https://rigsomelight.com/figwheel-main-template/
 - https://cider.readthedocs.io/en/latest/clojurescript/#using-figwheel-main

+Figwheel Main is a complete re-write of Figwheel and represents the latest and greatest version of Figwheel.
+It works great with Leiningen or the new Clojure CLI Tools.

+So head over to Figwheel Main to give it a try.

 Setup the environment for Clojurescript working environment with Emacs, CIDER and figwheel

 ## Setup from terminal